What are organics?

 - Yard Waste.
 Please set-out prepared to our yard waste collection requirements.

 - Non-certified compostable plastic bags, products and plastic-lined paper products (ex: hot and cold take-out cups, ice cream tubs, Chinese take-out food containers, milk cartons, etc.)

 - Large quantities of grease or oil.
 (Grease on a paper towel or pasta that was cooked with oil is acceptable.
 A container of grease that solidified would not be accepted nor would a container of used cooking oil.)

 - Polystyrene foam aka StyrofoamTM.

-- Items labeled as biodegradable, oxo-degradable, earth friendly, made from plants, green, etc. If an item is labeled one of these terms in addition to having the BPI or Cedar Grove logo, then they are acceptable.
+- Items labeled as biodegradable, oxo-degradable, earth friendly, made from plants, green, etc. If an item is labeled one of these terms in addition to having the BPI logo, then they are acceptable.
 These terms on their own do not mean a product will fully and safely break down in the composting process.

 - Wax and parchment paper (unless labeled BPI certified compostable).

 - Cornstarch or 'biodegradable' packaging peanuts (unless BPI certified compostable).

 - Items that can go into your blue recycling cart (including paper, plastic, glass, metal and cartons).

 - Pet waste, litter or bedding (State will not allow compost facilities to accept these items).